 Little cues within a virtual team can go a long way.
 For example, being slow to respond to emails or requests may lead others to perceive you as less trustworthy or reliable.
-To help build trust, help people become aware of these tells and encourage people to be more informative of when they are unavailable.
+To help build trust in virtual teams, help people become aware of these tells and encourage people to be more informative of when they are unavailable.

 Top Tip 2 – Share back new insights

 Due to the lack of face-to-face interaction within virtual teams, subtle non-verbal cues such as facial expression, body language and tone are harder to detect.
 For many, building trust when team members have never met in person can be very difficult.
-A good way to overcome this is through co-operation.
+A good way to overcome this and build virtual team trust is through co-operation.

 Just as we are hardwired to detect free-riders, we also detect co-operation.
-A great way to demonstrate a willingness to co-operate with others in your virtual team is through sharing knowledge.
-Research suggests that trust is dependent on our interpretations of each other’s level of credibility, reliability, and self-interest.3 Going out of your way to share any new knowledge with other members of the team helps to develop these trusting relationships.
+When leading virtual teams, a great way to demonstrate a willingness to co-operate with others is through sharing knowledge.
+Research suggests that trust is dependent on our interpretations of each other’s level of credibility, reliability, and self-interest.3 Going out of your way to share any new knowledge with other members of your remote team helps to develop these trusting relationships.